 Some of the top Consultancy companies provide free data and market overviews.

 Before jumping in and using the Business Model Canvas, I often start by mapping interactions and focus on what is being exchanged.
 Although this is a different business model process than the business model canvas it is useful, particularly for digital platforms and ecosystems.

 As an example, I’ve included below the Spotify business model as a systems map.

 I started years ago plotting out ideas this way – here is a poor first attempt – Social School App.

 Despite, the poorly designed diagram I started to get to grips with how things could work together and how the main pieces connected.

-If you’re designing a new business often creating a map with the main actors and interactions can help you see how the main pieces fit together.
+If you’re new to the business model process often creating a map with the main actors and interactions can help you see how the main pieces fit together.